kennethdu/track-director/README.md

 * Clone this repository from https://github.com/kennethdu/track-director.git
 * Open up the folder and open index.html file
+* Fill out the questionnaire to figure out the type of programming language the user should learn

 ## Support and contact details